This Is the Day

-"This Is the Day" is a song written by Matt Johnson and originally released as a single by his band The The on 2 September 1983.
-It reached number 71 in the UK Singles Chart.
-A version of the song was included on the band's debut album Soul Mining, released in October 1983.
+"This Is the Day" is a song written by Matt Johnson and originally released as a single by his band the The on 2 September 1983.
+It reached number 71 on the UK singles chart.
+A version of the song was included on the band's debut studio album Soul Mining, released in October 1983.

-A re-recorded version of the song, re-titled "That Was the Day", was released as the lead track on the Dis-Infected EP in 1993.
-The EP reached number 17 in the singles chart.
+A re-recorded version of the song, re-titled "That Was the Day", was released as the lead track on the Dis-Infected extended play (EP) in 1993.
+The EP reached number 17 on the UK singles chart.